On October 12th, 1978, the body of Nancy Spungen lay lifeless on a bathroom floor in the Chelsea Savoy Hotel, many recalling it as the day punk died…

 In 1977, apparently pursuing a crush on Jerry Nolan, she followed the Heartbreakers over to London.
 However, even her usual suspects began to tire of her carnage.
 1970’s muse, Bebe Buell, recalls Jerry Nolan trying to get rid of her, “I remember Jerry saying to me, ‘If this chick Nancy Spungen tries to find me, please don’t tell her where I’m staying.’
 He was trying to dodge the bullet.”

-It wasn’t long though till Nancy found her partner in crime.
+It wasn’t long though until Nancy found her partner in crime.
 After discovering Britain’s biggest punk band, the Sex Pistols, she began following them around and at first trying it on with Johnny Rotten with little success.

 Whilst the rest of the group banned her from joining them on tour, Sid Vicious found Spungen’s biting personality attractive.